oracle-livelabs/apex/apex-professional-hol18/adding-additional-pages.md

     ![](images/run-tree2.png " ")

 ## Summary
-You now know how to add Calendars, Charts, Tree pages and Maps.
+You now know how to add Calendars and Tree pages.

 You may now **proceed to the next lab**.